roo2003/roo2003.github.io/_pages/home.md

 permalink: /
 ---

-We are a remote sensing technology group at the [Department of Atmospheric Sciences, Yonsei University](https://atmos.yonsei.ac.kr/eng/).
-Our research focuses on satellite remote sensing of clouds and precipitation that are key components in the global water and energy cycles.
+We are a remote sensing technology group at the [Department of Atmospheric Sciences, Yonsei University](https://yatmos.github.io/eng/).

+Our research focuses on satellite remote sensing of clouds and precipitation, which are crucial components of the global water and energy cycles.
+To this end, we aim to understand and simulate the interactions between infrared or microwave satellite observations and precipitation clouds through radiative transfer modeling.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >